cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - contextString, a PublicInput domain separation tag constructed during context setup as created in {{configuration}}.
 - skS and pkS, a Scalar and Element representing the private and public keys configured for client and server in {{offline}}.

 Applications serialize protocol messages between client and server for transmission.
+Elements and scalars are serialized to byte arrays, and values of type Proof are serialized as the concatenation of two serialized scalars.
-Specifically, values of type Element are serialized to SerializedElement values, and values of type Proof are serialized as the concatenation of two SerializedScalar values.
 Deserializing these values can fail, in which case the application MUST abort the protocol with a `DeserializeError` failure.

 Applications MUST check that input Element values received over the wire are not the group identity element.
-This check is handled when deserializing Element values using DeserializeElement; see {{input-validation}} for more information on input validation.
+This check is handled after deserializing Element values; see {{input-validation}} for more information on input validation.

 ### OPRF Protocol {#oprf}